-As a follow-up to our previous video regarding migration registration, we are continuing to keep you abreast of the most recent practical updates.
+As a follow-up to our previous video regarding migration registration, we are continuing to keep you abreast of the most recent updates.

 We would therefore like to share some guidelines from our experience with you:

-2. However, the state migration authorities currently allow an employer to register its foreign employees if it rents a flat to them directly.
+2. The state migration authorities currently allow an employer to register its foreign employees if it rents a flat to them directly.
 However, to do so an employer should have an executed lease agreement with a landlord which should contain provisions on the employer’s eligibility to provide a flat to this employee for residence.

 3. A similar approach is applicable to apartments that formally differ from flats.
 Flats are living premises, while apartments are formally non-living premises, which, however, may be fully equipped for living.

-Registration in the apartments may be completed only (i) if they are owned or leased by the company for its employee, or (ii) they are owned by a hotel.
+Registration in apartments may be completed only (i) if they are owned or leased by the company for its employee, or (ii) they are owned by a hotel.
 In all other cases, migration registration in apartments cannot be completed, even by that landlord.